sbotond/simcopy/README.md

 =======

 <tt>SimCopy</tt> is an <tt>R</tt> package simulating the evolution of copy number profiles along a tree.
+It relies on the [PhyloSim](http://github.com/sbotond/phylosim) package for performing the simulations by encoding the genomic regions as sites in sequences and using modified processes acting on them.
+Please refer to the package manual for further details.

 Download an install
 -------------------